-New antigovernment protests kick off in Kenya with calls for Ruto to quit
+Police fire tear gas to disperse Kenya antigovernment protesters

 ‘Total shutdown’

-Kenyan activists, unmoved by Ruto’s concession to axe the $2.7bn in planned tax hikes to ease the initial protests, are threatening a “total shutdown” of the country on Tuesday.
+Kenyan activists, unmoved by Ruto’s concession to axe the $2.7bn in planned tax hikes to ease the initial protests, threatened a “total shutdown” of the country on Tuesday.

 They are frustrated by years of stagnating wages and corruption seen as worse than ever, said Webb, noting that the tax plan was merely the “straw that broke the camel’s back”.